 It is an advantage for applicants to have research experience, and we take this into account in admission decisions.
 However, research experience is not required.
 A student with an academic record not truly representative of his/her present ability is also welcome to apply and submit additional supporting information.
 Each application is given individual attention.

 The university requires all applicants from countries where English is not the first language to submit a score from an approved English test.
-No exceptions can be considered.
+There are no exceptions to this requirement.
 Only the following countries are recognized by Kent State University as having English as their first language: Australia, Canada (except Quebec), Commonwealth Caribbean (including Belize), Ireland, Liberia, New Zealand, United Kingdom, and the United States and its Territories (except Puerto Rico).
 TOEFL (Test of English as a Foreign Language) is the test most commonly taken.
 We also accept IELTS, which for some applicants might be less expensive and might provide results sooner.
 The above are preferred, but we also accept MELAB scores.

-Foreign applicants are exempt from the English testing requirement if they have completed two or more years of study at a university in the US, or in an English-speaking country as defined above.
+Foreign applicants are exempt from the English testing requirement if they have completed a degree at a university in the US, or in an English-speaking country as defined above.
 TOEFL and IELTS scores expire after two years, and must be current at the time of application.
-If your score is about 5% below the above minimum, you may proceed with your online application and we will consider whether your academic qualifications and data might offset being slightly below the normal minimum in English proficiency.

 Your official English test result must be sent directly from the testing organization (Educational Testing Service (ETS) in the case of TOEFL) to Kent State.
 With either TOEFL or IELTS, you have the option at the time of registering for the test to specify several universities to receive official results.
 If you were not thinking about Kent State when you took the test, and you only decided to apply to us at a later date, then you need to contact ETS, pay a fee, and instruct them to send your official result directly to Kent State University.
-If takers of the IELTS test subsequently decide to apply to Kent State University after paying the fee, it might be sufficient if you just send a scan or a photocopy of your IELTS score report to Kent State Graduate Admissions, because they might be able to verify your score electronically based on this information.
+If takers of the IELTS test subsequently decide to apply to Kent State University after paying the fee, it normally sufficient to send a scan or a photocopy of your IELTS score report to Kent State Graduate Admissions, because the admissions office can likely verify your score electronically based on this information.

 Grant-funded Research Assistant (RA) appointments normally cover the full 12-month period, and effective from September 2015, will carry a stipend of $24,720 plus a full tuition scholarship.

-University-sponsored health insurance for a single student can be purchased at a cost to the student of $597 per year, after applying a flat subsidy of $1393 provided by the university.
+University-sponsored health insurance for a single student can be purchased at a cost to the student is $634 per year, after applying a flat subsidy of $1478 provided by the university.
 This subsidy can be used towards either an individual or family policy.
-These amounts are current as of Fall 2015.
+These amounts are current as of Fall 2017.
 The university requires foreign students to obtain and maintain health insurance.

-Various housing options are available for graduate-level physics program students.
-Rooms are available for single graduate students in some campus dormitories.
-One- and two-bedroom furnished apartments are available in the University-owned Allerton Apartments.
-Monthly rents for these units in Fall 2008 is $669 for a one-bedroom unit, and $699 for a two-bedroom unit (this includes utilities such as heating, electricity, cable TV, and high-speed internet service).
-In addition, a variety of reasonably priced rental housing can be found in the Kent area.
+A variety of reasonably priced rental housing can be found in the Kent area.
+Typical rental for a one or two bedroom apartment near campus is approximately $600 and $850, respectively.
 The Campus Bus Service provides a transportation network for the Kent campus and links the campus with shopping centers and residential neighborhoods in nearby communities; service to Akron and Cleveland is also provided.
 Local bus service is free to Kent students.

 US citizens and residents who have applied for admission in the fall semester are encouraged to visit us during the preceding spring semester.
-A travel scholarship fund can cover expenses for a number of visiting applicants.
+A travel scholarship fund is available to offset some travel expenses of visiting applicants.
 Applicants will be contacted when the time for visits approaches, and detailed information will be communicated at that stage.